wazuh/wazuh-documentation/source/user-manual/api/rbac/how-it-works.rst

 This policy grants read access to Wazuh agents with IDs ``001``, ``002``, ``003``, and ``004``.
 You can create additional policies as needed and modify any policy, for example, to add new agents.

-To retrieve the policy ID and other information, use the `GET /security/policies <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.get_policies>`__ endpoint.
+To retrieve the policy ID and other information, use the :api-ref:`GET /security/policies <operation/api.controllers.security_controller.get_policies>` endpoint.
 For a comprehensive list of resources and actions, refer to the :doc:`RBAC reference <reference>` page.

 Create a new role
 -----------------

 Roles are links between users and policies.
 You can assign multiple users to the same role and link multiple policies to a role.
-Create roles using the `POST /security/roles <https://documentation.wazuh.com/current/user-manual/api/reference.html#operation/api.controllers.security_controller.add_role>`__ endpoint.
+Create roles using the :api-ref:`POST /security/roles <operation/api.controllers.security_controller.add_role>` endpoint.

 Building on the previous example of "Team Alpha" in an MSSP, we will create the role described below to assign "Team Alpha" to it later: